Knotx/knotx/documentation/src/main/wiki/Adapter.md

 ## How to configure?
 Adapter API specifies abstract `AdapterConfiguration` class to handle JSON configuration support.
 This abstraction can be used while custom Adapter implementation but it is not required.
-Every Adapter must be exposed with unique Event Bus address - that's only one obligation (the same like for Knots).
+Every Adapter must be exposed with unique Event Bus address - that's the only obligation (the same like for Knots).
 Please see example configuration for [[Http Service Adapter|HttpServiceAdapter#how-to-configure]]

 ## How to extend?